Sign up for weekly AppOps insights.

 Incorrect Data Classification in Practice

 In practice, if financially-impactful data isn’t identified as sensitive, it could accidentally be exposed to unauthorized users during the release process.
-For example, a developer testing a new feature with sensitive data could unintentionally expose that data to other people, which could lead to fraud or a data breach.

 These scenarios are both realistic examples of how incorrect data classification can lead to SOX violations.